-Women in tech interview series: Instalment six with Eigen’s Product Marketing Manager, Shanna McEachern
+Women in tech interview series: Instalment five with Eigen’s Product Marketing Manager, Shanna McEachern

 Our Women in Tech interview blog series invites women, and those that champion them, to share their experiences and thoughts on gender diversity and inclusion more generally in the industry.